jeffdaily/parasail/README.md

 void parasail_profile_free(parasail_profile_t *profile);
 ```

 The profile data structure is part of parasail's public interface, though you really shouldn't access its members.
-Most of the attributes are opaque blocks of memory that hold the vaious profiles.
+Most of the attributes are opaque blocks of memory that hold the various profiles.
 Occasionally, however, it may be useful to refer back to the parameters that were used during profile creation, namely s1, s1Len, and the substitution matrix -- these attributes can be accessed though they should be treated as read-only.

 ```C
 typedef struct parasail_profile {